 Best Holy Priest Mythic+ Talents

 This Holy Priest build is focused for Mythic+ with the Harmonious Apparatus legendary.
-Renew is much more worth the cast in dungeons now that group wide damage is consistent throughout both trash mobs and the Prideful affix enemies.
+Renew is much more worth the cast in dungeons (specifically with this legendary) now that group wide damage is consistent throughout both trash mobs and the Prideful affix enemies.
 This makes Renewed Faith a solid talent to take in dungeons to support your throughput.
 Really helpful on prideful to blanket Renew on your party, followed by rapid Prayer of Healing casts thanks to Prayer Circle.

 Holy Priest Mythic+ Utility

 Holy Word: Serenity and Holy Word: Sanctify: Holy Power